wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

       'skipped' is used when a call-back function ask for skipping the file.
       'filename_too_long' is used while adding a file with a too long filename to archive (the file is not added)
-    - Adding the function PclZipUtilPathInclusion(), that check the inclusion of a path into a directory.
+    - Adding the function digiPclZipUtilPathInclusion(), that check the inclusion of a path into a directory.
     - Add a check of the presence of the archive file before some actions (like list, ...)
     - Add the initialisation of field "index" in header array.
 This means that by